Multi-charmed and singled charmed hadrons from coalescence: yields and ratios in different collision systems at LHC: Hybrid hadronization by coalescence and fragmentation

 with $g_{H}$ we indicate the statistical factor to form a colorless hadron from quarks and antiquarks with spin 1/2.
 For mesons with spin-0 the statistical factors $g=1/36$ gives the probability that two random quarks have the right colour, spin, isospin to match the quantum number of the considered mesons.
 For baryons with spin-1/2 the statistical factors is $g=1/108$.
 The $d\sigma_{i}$ denotes an element of a space-like hypersurface, while $f_{q_i}$ are the quark (anti-quark) phase-space distribution functions for i-th quark (anti-quark). $C_H(...)=\mathcal{N} f_H(...)$ with $\mathcal{N}$ a normalization factor; while $f_{H}(x_{1}...x_{N_{q}}, p_{1}...p_{N_{q}})$ is the Wigner function which describes the spatial and momentum distribution of quarks in a hadron.

 Following the Refs. \cite{Oh:2009zj,Plumari:2017ntm,Greco:2003vf} we adopt for the Wigner distribution function a Gaussian shape in space and momentum,

 where $N_{q}$ is the number of constituent quarks.\\ Notice that $\mathcal{N}$ has been fixed to guarantee that in the limit $p \to 0$ all the charm hadronize by coalescence in a heavy hadron.
-This is imposed by requiring that the total coalescence probability gives $\lim_{p \to 0} P^{tot}_{coal}=1$.
+This is imposed by requiring that the total coalescence probability for charm quarks gives $\lim_{p \to 0} P^{tot}_{coal}=1$.
 It has been shown, by other studies, that the inclusion of missing charm-baryon states \cite{He:2019vgs} or the variation of the width of the D meson wave function \cite{Cao:2019iqs,Cho:2019lxb}, can permit that all the zero momentum charm quarks can be converted to charmed hadrons.
-The 4-vectors for the relative coordinates in space and momentum $x_{ri}$ and $p_{ri}$ are related to the quark coordinate in space and momentum by the Jacobian transformations.
-For mesons the relative coordinates ($x_{r1}$, $p_{r1}$) are given by
+The relative coordinate are evaluated going into the CM frame of the particles involved in the process and are defined as follows.
+For mesons the relative coordinates $(r_1, p_{r1})$ are given by,